 +Built-in database (no separate Postgres needed)

-+Workflow automations on Premium
++Workflow automations bundled on Premium

-+GPL-3 OSS for self-hosting
++GPLv3 OSS for self-hosting

 +Strong fit for greenfield apps